 Percival Hill Nature Reserve

-Percival Hill Nature Reserve, part of Canberra Nature Park, is a 79 hectare prominent hill reserve located above Ginninderra Creek in west Gungahlin.
+Percival Hill Nature Reserve, part of Canberra Nature Park, is an 81 hectare prominent hill reserve located above Ginninderra Creek in west Gungahlin.

 The reserve is a great place for bird watching and for wildflower walks during spring.

 Percival Hill protects endangered Yellow Box-Blakely's Red Gum Grassy Woodland, the endangered Hoary Sunray (Leucochrysum albicans) and Striped Legless Lizard (Delma impar).

 Aboriginal grinding grooves are located on outcrops in the reserve.